Another Word For FAKE_IT

 bear oneself

-Verb : (idiomatic) To behave and conduct oneself in such a manner that others will give one respect.
+Verb : (idiomatic) To behave and conduct oneself in a particular manner.

 habilitate